 If your team is seeking ways to execute projects more efficiently and manage time wisely, you may have come across the terms “Scrum” and “Kanban”.
-Although these two project management terms are often used interchangeably, these two methods are quite different in nature.
+Although these terms are often used interchangeably, these two project management methods are quite different in nature.
 For those who have been looking into using Scrum or Kanban methods for their project management needs, here are the differences between the two methods.

 What Is Scrum?

 Scrum is a project management method that focuses on helping teams isolate and power through tasks in what is known as a “sprint”, which is often the short amount of allotted time in which a team has to complete the given tasks.

 A team using a Scrum board will have three different sections filled with tasks.
 The first section, which is often called the to-do section, contains all of the tasks that need to be completed during the sprint.
 Once the team has decided which tasks they want to complete, they can move the task to the in-progress portion of the board.
 When the task is finished, it can be placed in the finished section of the board.
 This helps teams stay organized and gives them a visual representation of how the project is moving along and which member of the team is taking care of certain tasks.

 Kanban is a project management method that focuses on visuals indicators and using fewer tasks in order to increase a team’s productivity and success.
 Kanban boards ensure visualization of your entire team’s work, standardization of workflow, and identification of any blockers or dependencies for a quick resolution.